 \subsubsection{Cops and Robbers}

-In cops and robbers, the cops are the pebbles, the robber is the target, and the robber is allowed to move.
-The cops and robbers alternate making moves in {\it turns}.
+In Cops and Robbers, the cops are the pebbles, the robber is the target, and the robber is allowed to move.
+The Cops and Robbers alternate making moves in {\it turns}.
 At each turn, any positive number of cops make one free step, then the robber chooses to make a free step or not.
-In graph pebbling literature, the activity of moving a pebble to a target is called {\it solving} or {\it reaching} the target; here we use the analogous cops and robbers terminology of {\it capturing} the robber.
+In Graph Pebbling literature, the activity of moving a pebble to a target is called {\it solving} or {\it reaching} the target; here we use the analogous Cops and Robbers terminology of {\it capturing} the robber.

 The {\it cop number} $c(G)$ is defined as the minimum number $m$ so that, from \underline{some} configuration of $m$ cops, it is possible to capture any robber via free steps.
 If the cops catch the robber on their $t^{\rm th}$ turn, then we say that the {\it length} of the game is $t$; if the robber wins then the length is infinite.
-When $c(G)=m$, the {\it $m$-capture time} of $G$, denoted $\capt_m(G)$, is defined to be the length of the game on $G$ when both cops and robbers play optimally.
-That is, it equals the minimum (over all cop strategies) of the maximum (over all robber strategies) of the length of the game on $G$.
-For graphs of cop number $1$, we simply say {\it capture time} and write $\capt(G)$ without the subscript.
+When the number of cops used is $c(G)$, the {\it capture time} of $G$, denoted $\capt(G)$, is defined to be the length of the game on $G$ when both cops and robbers play optimally.
+That is, it equals the minimum (over all cop strategies) of the maximum (over all robber strategies) of the length of the game with $c(G)$ cops on $G$.

-When necessary or convenient to use pronouns, we follow the literature by having female cops and a male robber.